 The Foundation's affairs consist of two funds, the Brotherhood Loan Fund and the Trust Fund.
 Most of the financial activities and positions described in this Prospectus relate to the Brotherhood Loan Fund.
 The audited financial statements included as Appendix A to this Prospectus include the financial activities and positions of both the Brotherhood Loan Fund and the Trust Fund, and clearly separate the financial reporting of each fund.
-The Term Certificates, previously known as Stewardship Investment Certificates ("Term Certificates"), the Demand Certificates, previously known as Thrift Accumulation Plan Agreements ("Demand Certificates") and the Individual Retirement Account Notes ("Notes") offered hereby are unsecured obligations of the Foundation.
+The Term Certificates ("Term Certificates"), the Demand Certificates ("Demand Certificates") and the Individual Retirement Account Notes ("Notes") offered hereby are unsecured obligations of the Foundation.
 Proceeds from the sale of these debt securities will be placed into the Brotherhood Loan Fund.
 The Brotherhood Loan Fund intends to make loans to Brethren in Christ Church congregations or affiliated organizations desiring their use for the purpose of acquiring, constructing or remodeling denominational churches, parsonages, or other church-related projects, as well as providing a source of loan funds for ministers to purchase residences.
 The Term Certificates, Demand Certificates and Notes offered and sold by the Foundation are unsecured general obligation financing and are not secured by any of the loans to any of the borrowers from the Foundation.